Aqua6623/Block-Killer/README.md

 4 | \+1
 5 | \+2
 6 | \+2
+7 | +2

 #### Defense

-The defense method is the same as the attack method, and the generated **defense equivalent** is offset by the attack equivalent at a ratio of 1:1.
+The defense method is the same as the attack method, and the generated **defense equivalent** is offset by the attack value at a ratio of 1:1.

 If the defender offsets all the garbage and has a remaining defense equivalent, the remaining defense equivalent is divided by 2 and rounded up and then sent back to the attacker.
 The attacker cannot defend again and must draw the corresponding number of garbage cards.

-If the defender fails to offset all attacks, the defender must draw the remaining number of garbage cards equivalent to the attack equivalent.
+If the defender fails to offset all attacks, the defender must draw the remaining number of garbage cards equivalent to the attack value.

 After the round of cards is played, the player after the attacker continues to act.